-Pathology is pleased to accept samples from non-NHS institutions for private, Category 2 and contract health screening.
+Pathology is pleased to accept samples from non-NHS institutions for private, category 2 and contract health screening.
 Prices are available on request, please discuss your requirements with the Pathology Services Manager on 01908 995811or contact the Pathology Business Support Officer on 01908 995794.

-We welcome the opportunity that allows our users to visit us on site and gain insight into our laboratory services.
+Pathology welcomes the opportunity to allow users to visit on site and gain an insight into laboratory services.
 Please contact Nazia Hussain on 01908 995811or or via email: nazia.hussain@mkuh.nhs.uk

 Despite every effort, it is possible that mistakes will exist in this handbook.
-If errors are identified please let Pathology know by contacting the Acting Pathology Quality Manager on 01908 996977 or email - rebecca.potter@mkuh.nhs.uk.
+If errors are identified please inform Rebecca Potter, Acting Pathology Quality Manager on 01908 996977 or email - rebecca.potter@mkuh.nhs.uk.
 Please use this handbook and let us know your views so that it can be improved.